gjesse/jeopardy/README.md

 # caveats
   * There's no 'buzz in' capability. you'll need to figure that out on your own.
   * there's no persistence. reloading the page will reset the game.
   * there's no daily double

+# why?

+  * our kids wanted to play jeopardy.
+  * keeping track of the scores, managing the participants and reading the questions was hard to do.
+This makes it easier.